PaddlePaddle/PaddleGAN/docs/tutorials/psgan.md

 ## 2. How to use
 ### 2.1 Test
 Running the following command to complete the makeup transfer task.
 It will geneate the transfered image in the current path when the program running sucessfully.
-We have provided two sample image file for the demo display.

 ```
 python tools/ps_demo.py \